koelslaw/documentation/topics/rhel/README.md

       - Click `Click here to create automatically.`
       - Under `Device type` select `lvm`.
       - **If** required, Create any additional volume groups
-          - under the `Volume Group` select `Create New Volume Group`
+          - Under the `Volume Group` select `Create New Volume Group`
-          - Give it the required name (OS,FAST,FASTER, or NVME)
+          - Give it the required name (OS,FAST,FASTER)
-          - Assign the appropriate disks according to
+          - Assign the appropriate disks according to above Volume Group Table
           - Hit `Save`
       - Click on the `Red Hat Enterprise Linux Installation` carrot to dropdown your current partitions
       - Click on `/home` and change the size to desired size and click `Update Settings`